MosqueOS/mosque-donation-link/README.md

-# Mosque Fundraising Link
+# Mosque Donation Link

-This application allows mosques to create a online fundraising link that can be shared with everyone.
+This application allows mosques to create a unique link that can be shared with donors to collect donations online.

 ## Example App